 More experience is always better.
 If the Groomer is fairly new ask if he/she has another more experienced Groomer to oversee the grooming process.
 Remember we all have to start someplace, just because the Groomer is new doesn’t mean he or she isn’t good at grooming.

 An observation window is a good way for you to see how the animals are handled during their stay.

 Do you need to make an appointment?

 Some shops are by appointment only while others will take walk-ins.
 It’s always best to make an appointment.
 Pets with appointments are a priority to be done first while walk-in will get groomed when time allows.

 Does the groomer know CPR?

-There should always be someone working in the shop who knows CPR.
+There should always be someone working in a shop who knows CPR.
 It’s better to be safe than sorry.

 What are their prices?

 You will find that most of the grooming shops in your area have similar pricing.
 You may come across some that seem to be very inexpensive while others may be a bit on the pricy side, just remember you get what you pay for.